vanheeringen-lab/seq2science/docs/content/workflows/alignment.md

 ```

 #### Sample column
 This column is necessary for all workflows, not just the atac-seq workflow.
-If you use the pipeline on public data this should be the name of the accession (e.g. GSM2837484), if you use the pipeline on local data this should be the *basename* of the file without the *extension*.
-For instance `/home/user/myfastqs/sample1.fastq.gz` would be `sample1`.
+If you use the pipeline on public data this should be the name of the accession (e.g. GSM2837484).
+If you use the pipeline on local data this should be the *basename* of the file without the *extension(s)*.
+For instance, `/home/user/myfastqs/sample1.fastq.gz` would be `sample1` (for single-ended data).
+For paired-ended data `/home/user/myfastqs/sample2_R1.fastq.gz` and `/home/user/myfastqs/sample2_R2.fastq.gz` would be `sample2`.

 #### Assembly column
 This column is necessary for all workflows, except the *downloading samples* workflow.
 Here you simply add the name of the assembly you want your samples aligned against and the workflow will download it for you.